nrfconnect/sdk-nrf/doc/nrf/glossary.rst

       It improves the :term:`Time to First Fix (TTFF)` by utilizing a connection (for example, over cellular) to the internet to retrieve the :term:`Almanac data` and :term:`Ephemeris data`.
       A connection to an internet server that has the Almanac and Ephemeris data is several times quicker than using the data link to the GPS satellites.

+   Association
+      The process of adding a provisioned device to a cloud account using the device ID.

    Attribute Protocol (ATT)
       "[It] allows a device referred to as the server to expose a set of attributes and their associated values to a peer device referred to as the client."
       `Bluetooth Core Specification`_, Version 5.3, Vol 3, Part F, Section 1.1.